gastonlucca/Gaston-Portfolio/README.md

 BI & Data Analytics Portfolio

+**Senior Data Product Owner · Business Intelligence & Analytics Solutions**
+🧑‍💼 Freelance · Available for remote & onsite engagements

-## 👋 Hi, I'm Gaston Lucca
-I'm a Business Intelligence and Data Analytics professional with experience in building data pipelines, dashboards, and actionable insights using tools like Tableau, Power BI, and QlikView.
+## 👋 Hi, I'm Gaston Lucca.
+I'm a Business Intelligence and Data Analytics professional specialising in designing, delivering, and scaling analytics and BI platforms.
+With over X years of experience, I help organisations turn data into actionable insights — from data pipelines to dashboards, from stakeholder strategy to delivery.

+## 🧰 Skills & Tech Stack
+- **Product & Strategy**: Product roadmap, stakeholder management, agile/scrum, OKRs, data governance
+- **Data & Analytics**: Data-warehouse modelling, ETL/ELT
+- **BI & Visualisation**: Power BI, Tableau, Qlik
+- **Programming & Tools**: SQL, Snowflake, Azure/AWS data services
+- **Soft Skills**: Cross-functional leadership, client consultancy, translating business to data requirements

+## ✅ Selected Projects

 # [Project 1: DataBase & BI reporting: Project Overview](https://github.com/gastonlucca/Gaston-Portfolio)
-* BI REPORTING STRUCTURE: Create a system of BI reporting which allows a display of data and reporting system, to track the performance of the program.
+* BI REPORTING STRUCTURE: Create a system of BI reporting that allows a display of data and a reporting system to track the performance of the program.

 1. Definition of reporting tool
 2. Definitions of KPIs
-3. Definition and elavoration of the dashboard, regular reporting, and ad-hoc reporting
+3. Definition and elaboration of the dashboard, regular reporting, and ad-hoc reporting

-* DATABASE STRUCTURE: Design and create a solid database which contain structural data, easy to retrieve which allows answer simples queries.
+* DATABASE STRUCTURE: Design and create a solid database that contains structural data, easy to retrieve, which allows answering simple queries.

-1. Data gathering porcess and normalization
+1. Data gathering process and normalization
-2. ETL procces
+2. ETL process
-3. Database estructure: variables – dimensions, define transactional tables, schemas (star)- data types
+3. Database structure: variables – dimensions, define transactional tables, schemas (star)- data types
-4. Data base Wharehouse – site – back up - testing
+4. Database Warehouse – site – back up - testing
-5. Data Visualization on Qlick View and PowerPoint
+5. Data Visualization on Qlik View and PowerPoint

 ![](https://github.com/gastonlucca/Gaston-Portfolio/blob/master/BI%20MECON%20porject%202.PNG)

 # [Project 2:  Analysis of trends and metrics for La.Radio.live](https://github.com/gastonlucca/Gaston-Portfolio)
-For this project I have select and define a series of metrics, relevant to analyze the performance of the Facebook site for the company, [LaRadio.live](https://laradio.live/)
+For this project, I have selected and defined a series of metrics relevant to analyzing the performance of the Facebook site for the company, [LaRadio.live](https://laradio.live/)

-Gathering all this information I was able to summary the performance of the Facebook site, estimate by linear regression the future like level.
-Through this analysis I have generated actionable conclusions and extraction of actionable insights, in order to calibrate the marketing strategy of the company.
+Gathering all this information, I was able to summarize the performance of the Facebook site, and estimate by linear regression the future like level.
+Through this analysis, I have generated actionable conclusions and extracted actionable insights in order to calibrate the marketing strategy of the company.

 Broadcasting Performance: